EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Review

 \section{Remote Sensing Dataset Review}

-In this section, we review and organize existing 401 public RS datasets into five parts regarding their tasks.
-Four of them are common tasks with lots of RS datasets, including image classification, object detection, semantic segmentation, and change detection.
-The fifth part contains lots of other RS tasks, including visual question answering (VQA)\cite{lobry2020rsvqa,yuan2022change}, weather forecasting\cite{grnquist2020deep}, 3D reconstruction\cite{tan2020toronto3d,Swiss3DCities,can2021swiss3dcities,li2020campus3d}, Geo-localization\cite{workman2015wide,zheng2020university,tian2017cross}, air quality\cite{EEA_Air}, cloud removal\cite{DVN/BSETKZ_2019,ebel2020multisensor,ji2020simultaneous}, unmixing\cite{cerra2021dlr}, image captioning\cite{lu2017exploring,RSICC} and so on.

-To analyze deeper on these datasets, we collect as much detailed information as possible for each dataset.
-Compared with existing review articles, our work provides richer information on the attributes of datasets.
-Specifically, the following ten aspects are considered.
+In this section, we review and organize over 500 existing public RS datasets into five parts concerning their tasks: image classification, object detection, semantic segmentation, change detection, vision-language understanding, and foundation models.
+For an in-depth analysis of these datasets, we collect as much detailed information as possible for each dataset.
+Compared with existing review articles, our work provides richer information on the attributes of the datasets.
+Specifically, the following 9 aspects are considered.

-\textbf{Research domain}.
-RS datasets are constructed for applications of different domains.
-In order to provide a clear presentation of these reviewed datasets, we organize them according to the specific domains in which they are created.
-Some typical research domains include agriculture, building, road, cloud, land use land cover (LULC), general scenes or objects, and so on.
+\textbf{1) Research domain}.
+To present these reviewed datasets clearly, we organize them according to the specific domains in which they are created.
+Some typical research domains include agriculture, building, road, cloud, LULC, general scenes or objects, etc.

-\textbf{Publication year}.
-We provide the year of publication of the dataset, which is useful for chronological analysis of these datasets.
+\textbf{2) Publication year}.
+We provide the year of publication of the dataset, which is useful for the chronological analysis of these datasets.

-\textbf{Number of samples}: To measure the dataset scale, we list the number of samples for each dataset.
+\textbf{3) Number of samples}: To measure the dataset scale, we list the number of samples for each dataset.
 Note that it could be the number of images (for image-based datasets), the number of video clips (for video-based datasets), the number of points (for point cloud datasets), or the number of image pairs (for change detection datasets).

-\textbf{Size of sample}: The size of each sample in the dataset is also an important factor for measuring the dataset scale.
+\textbf{4) Size of sample}: The size of each sample in the dataset is also an important factor for measuring the dataset scale.
+For images, the size is the height and width.
+For datasets designed for 3D understanding, the sample size could be the covered area.
+For vision-language datasets, the size could be the image-text pairs.

-\textbf{Volume}: The volume of RS datasets should also be factored in as a measurement of the dataset scale.

-\textbf{Number of Classes}: For image classification, object detection and semantic segmentation tasks, we provide the number of classes annotated in each dataset.
+\textbf{5) Number of Classes}: For image classification, object detection, semantic segmentation, and vision-language tasks, we provide the number of classes annotated in each dataset.